ietf-wg-cellar/ebml-specification/specification.markdown

 The `EBML Schema` MUST document all Elements of the `EBML Body`.
 The `EBML Schema` does not document `Global Elements` that are defined by this document (namely the `Void Element` and the `CRC-32 Element`).

+The EBML Schema` MUST NOT use the Element ID `0x1A45DFA3` which is reserved for the EBML Header for resynchronization purpose.

 An `EBML Schema` MAY constrain the use of `EBML Header Elements` (see [EBML Header Elements](#ebml-header-elements)) by adding or constraining that Element's `range` attribute.
 For example, an `EBML Schema` MAY constrain the `EBMLMaxSizeLength` to a maximum value of `8` or MAY constrain the `EBMLVersion` to only support a value of `1`.
 If an `EBML Schema` adopts the `EBML Header Element` as-is, then it is not required to document that Element within the `EBML Schema`.
 If an `EBML Schema` constrains the range of an `EBML Header Element`, then that `Element` MUST be documented within an `<element>` node of the `EBML Schema`.
 This document provides an example of an `EBML Schema`, see [EBML Schema Example](#ebml-schema-example).

 ### EBML Schema Example